-- Duty credit scrip has to be registered at the port of exports before usage of duty credit.
+- Duty credit scrip must be registered at the export port before using duty credit.

-- Once registered at EDI port, scrip to be automatically used at any EDI port for the import and any manual port under Telegraphic Release Advise (TRA) procedure.
+- Once registered at the EDI port, scrip is to be automatically used at any EDI port for the import, and any manual port under Telegraphic Release Advise (TRA) procedure.

 - Validity period and Revalidation

-- Revalidation of duty credit scrip will not be permitted unless validity has expired while in custody of Customs Authority / RA.
+- Revalidation of duty credit scrip will not be permitted unless validity has expired while in Customs Authority / RA custody.

 Split Certificates of Duty Credit Scrip